Skip to content

 In this example, the configuration for the “ebolavirus-sudan” organism is defined.
 It includes schema settings, website display options, silo configuration, preprocessing details, and reference genome information.

 Note the metadata section includes various fields for how the metadata of specific sequences should be displayed.
 Each metadata item must have a name which will also be displayed on the page unless displayName is also set.
 The type of the data, as well as if the field is required and if autoComplete is enabled can also be added.
 Additionally, links from metadata entries to external websites can be added using the customDisplay option.
 We also allow metadata to be grouped in sections, specified by the header field.
 The noInput parameter specifies that a parameter is generated internally by loculus (can be specified in the preprocessing pipeline) and should not be expected as input.
+You can optionally add a columnWidth for the column in the search table, in pixels, which will be the minimal width for the column.

 Your preprocessing pipeline can be customized for each organism.
 Currently, we use nextclade run in our preprocessing pipeline and we suggest it as a fast option to do basic checks on your input sequences.
 Given a nextclade dataset (in its simplest form a reference sequence and a gene_annotation file) nextclade tries to align new sequences to the reference and will discard sequences that cannot be aligned.
 It will also compute mutations, insertions and deletions for the nucleotide sequence as well as for the corresponding genes.
 If you would like to use our preprocessing set-up you can add a nextclade dataset to your values.yaml as follows: